ScentreGroup/camel/components/camel-google-bigquery/ReadMe.md

-## Camel Google BigQuery Component testing
+mvn## Camel Google BigQuery Component testing

 The unit tests provided are somewhat limited.
 Due to the nature of the component, it needs to be tested against a server.
 To assist with this task Google has provided